-Releasing the gaps of element-wise subset selection methods in large-scale data analysis, we developed the core-elements method for least squares estimation.
+Realizing the gaps of element-wise subset selection methods in large-scale data analysis, we developed the core-elements method for least squares estimation in linear models.
 Theoretically, we showed that the proposed core-elements estimator approximately minimizes an upper bound of the estimation variance.
 We also provided a coresets-like finite-sample bound for the proposed estimator, which is supported by empirical results.
 To deal with data corruption, we introduced the median-of-means estimation to provide a robust version of core-elements and established consistency of the resultant estimator.
-Both simulations and real-world examples suggest that the proposed method is not only suitable for (numerically) sparse matrices, but also has a superior performance for more general dense cases in terms of both estimation error and computing time.
+Empirical studies suggest that the proposed method is not only suitable for (numerically) sparse matrices but also has a superior performance for more general dense cases in terms of both accuracy and time.

 Considering that the predictor matrix defined by basis function evaluations usually enjoys the (numerically) sparse property, we plan to extend core-elements to nonparametric additive models for efficiently approximating the penalized least squares estimation in the future.
 More importantly, the core-elements approach not only facilitates computation, but also has excellent applications in preserving data privacy and improving communication efficiency in federated learning, which are also left to our future work.